Technology transfer initiatives

 1. INNOVATION ECOSYSTEM “NODES – Nord Ovest Digitale e Sostenibile (North West Digital and Sustainable) (see below)

-2. NATIONAL CENTRE for SUSTAINABLE MOBILITY: founded with the ambition of being a real tool for growth and development in the mobility sector.
+2. NATIONAL CENTRE for SUSTAINABLE MOBILITY: founded to be a real tool for growth and development in the mobility sector.
 The mission of the Centre is to assist in the green and digital transition with a sustainable perspective, ensuring the industrial transition of the sector and assisting local institutions to implement modern, sustainable, and inclusive solutions in the country’s cities and regions.

 3. RESEARCH AND INNOVATION INFRASTRUCTURE.
-The University has obtained funding for four new pieces of technological innovation infrastructure proposed from the Ministry for Universities and Research for a total amount of € 145 million:
+The University has obtained funding for four upcoming pieces of technological innovation infrastructure proposed by the Ministry for Universities and Research for a total amount of € 145 million:

 • INFUTURO - “Technological innovation infrastructure INFUTURO (IN THE FUTURE)”